What is a power of attorney and what is it for?

 Price of the power of attorney

 The price of the power of attorney is regulated by law in the notarial tariff.
-The notarial tariff establishes various criteria for the cost of powers of attorney: it increases if the number of pages increases, if there is a greater number of grantors or attorneys, and, in powers for litigation, when an electronic copy is sent to the Courts.
+The notarial tariff establishes various criteria for the cost of powers of attorney: it increases if the number of pages increases, if there are more grantors or attorneys, and, in powers for litigation, when an electronic copy is sent to the Courts.
 Therefore, it is difficult to state the price of the power of attorney until it has been carried out, but what can be affirmed is that it is one of the cheapest acts performed in a Notary's office.

 How long does it take to get an appointment to grant a power of attorney?

-It is advisable to make an appointment in advance at the Notary's office, however, it is usual for the power of attorney to be granted on the same day or the following day.
-If you are looking for a notary in Barcelona, we are at your disposal.
+It is advisable to make an appointment at the Notary, however, it is usual for the power of attorney to be granted on the same day or the following day.
+If you are looking for a notary in Barcelona or need to process a power of attorney online, such as online notary, we are at your disposal.

-What happens if we have lost trust in our attorney-in-fact?
+What happens if we have lost trust in our attorney?

-In this case, we advise you to go to your trusted notary, which may be different from the one where you granted it, to revoke the power of attorney, that is, to render it ineffective.
+In this case, we advise you to go to your trusted notary, which may be different from the one where you granted it, to revoke a power of attorney, that is, to render it null and void.
 For this, we need to know the details of the power of attorney you granted (Notary, date and protocol number) or a copy of the power of attorney.

 Finally, the notary where the power of attorney was granted will be notified that it has been revoked, so that they record this on the original and do not issue any copies.